Introduction

 Mortgage pre-approval process:

-- Submit income documentation, tax returns, and asset statements
+- Income documentation, tax returns, and asset statements are submitted to the lender

 - Lender verifies credit and calculates debt-to-income ratios